vertcoin-project/ccs-back/readme.md

-# About Monero CCS
+# About Vertcoin CCS

-Monero CCS is a simple web system for capturing donations made to fund community projects
+Vertcoin CCS is a simple web system for capturing donations made to fund community projects

 # CCS Deployment Quickstart